 Many people now turn to used car auctions to find cheap used cars.
 You can access car auctions online where you will be able to bid on salvage cars and could save a great deal of money.
 However, before you choose this route, there are some things you need to know about salvage cars.

 It’s not as simple as transferring a title and hitting the road.
 There are many requirements that have to be fulfilled before you can drive these cars legally.
 As each state has its own separate rules about salvage cars, it is important that you understand those in Washington if you are a resident of that state.

 Salvage cars follow a specific set of guidelines.
 According to the state of Washington, salvage cars are cars that have been damaged beyond what is economical to repair.

 If a vehicle owner makes an insurance claim on that car, the insuring company will evaluate the damage.
-If they consider that the car cannot be repaired without spending more money than it is worth, then they will list the vehicle as totaled.
+If they consider the car cannot be repaired without spending beyond its worth, then it will be listed as totaled.
 The owner will then receive a replacement and the insurance company will change the original car status to salvage and sell it through auction.